Purpose now email book

 Patreon cost

-The other serious issue with Patreon is that it works on a percentage-based fee.
+It works on a percentage-based fee.
 The platform will take anywhere from 5-12% of your revenue.
 Imagine selling $5,000 in monthly memberships, only to have Patreon take $250-600 each month.
-That's a seriously high cost, and for this reason, you're probably better to choose a flat-fee platform.
+That's a seriously high cost, and for this reason, you're probably better off choosing a flat-fee platform.

 Patreon is a good membership site platform if you're a creator looking to raise support from your biggest fans.
 If you're running a thriving membership business, you'll outgrow it fast.